Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 Daar chittered at that one.
 "Yeah, he does."

 Julian looked conflicted as he sat down on their fireside log.
-"That… *was* supposed to be a private meeting, *Baobei…"* he objected.
+"That... *was* supposed to be a private meeting, *Baobei..."* he objected.

 "Did they swear you to secrecy?"

-"Not really…"
+"Not really..."

 "Well then."
 Xiù sat next to him, snuggled into him, and kissed his cheek.
 "They weren’t really taking it *that* seriously, were they?"